-Simplot Phosphates LLC operates a surface mine and concentrator facility for processing ore used in the production of phosphate fertilizer, located approximately 10 miles north of Vernal, Utah.
+Simplot operates a surface mine and concentrator facility for processing ore used in the production of phosphate fertilizer, located approximately 10 miles north of Vernal, Utah.
 The mine and processing facilities have been in production, under previous owners, since 1958.
 Phosphate ore is ground into a slurry near the mine site and pumped through a pipeline to the concentrator.
-The slurry is ground further at the concentrator in closed circuit with hydrocyclone classifiers.
-Coarse materials from the classifiers are processed in flotation cells to remove the phosphate mineral grains, which are pumped in a slurry pipeline to Rock Springs, Wyoming.
-Clay fines from the classifiers and barren mineral grains from the flotation cells are pumped to the Tailings Storage Facility.
-Clarified water from the tailings impoundment is reclaimed for re-use in the grinding mill by a barge-mounted pump.
-The tailings impoundment is unlined.
+The slurry goes through a multi-step flotation process which includes further grinding at the concentrator to separate the phosphate mineral grains from gangue minerals.
+The concentrated slurry is pumped by pipeline to Rock Springs, Wyoming.
+Clay fines and barren mineral grains from the flotation cells are pumped to an unlined Tailings Storage Facility.
+Clarified water from the tailings impoundment is reclaimed for re-use in the concentrator and grinding mill by barge-mounted pumps.

 The tailings storage facility was considered an existing facility under the Utah Ground Water Protection Regulations until it was modified after the Regulations were adopted by raising the dam height.
 The facility has been in use since 1961.
 First one then two tailings ponds were impounded in ephemeral drainages behind dams of mine waste rock.
 In 1986 both of the earlier tailings dams were covered by an earthfill dam constructed of Moenkopi Formation borrow material from within the impoundment area.
 Seepage from the dam is collected by drains and pumped back into the tailings impoundment.
-Fine clay-sized tailings are discharged in the northeast area of the impoundment, coarser tailings are deposited along the upstream face of the dam.
+Fine clay-sized tailings are discharged in the northeast area of the impoundment; coarser tailings are deposited along the upstream face of the dam.

-At the time of permit re-issuance in spring, 2015, the crest elevation of the dam is at 5993 feet and Simplot Phosphates is in the process of raising the crest to 6000 feet.
-The dam is 5600 feet in length and the impoundment has an area of 326 acres.
-To create a greater capacity for tailings disposal, Simplot Phosphates will eventually construct additional raises.
-This will result in a final elevation of 6060 feet after about 40 years of operation.
+Currently, the crest elevation of the dam is at 6005 feet and Simplot Phosphates is in the process of raising the crest to 6015 feet.
+Towards the end of 2019, cold weather forced construction to be stopped and it will resume in 2020.
+The dam is 6600 feet in length and the impoundment has an area of 550 acres.
+To create a greater capacity for tailings disposal, Simplot Phosphates will eventually construct 3 additional raises of 15 feet each.
+This will result in a final elevation of 6060 feet.
+This will allow an additional 20 years of operation.